Places

 Safety & Stewardship Notes

-Saudi Arabia requires cultural sensitivity and adherence to local laws.
-We secure necessary permits, coordinate gender-aware logistics, and partner with experienced local hosts to honor customs while supporting program objectives.
+Saudi Arabia requires cultural sensitivity and strict adherence to local laws.
+We secure required permits, coordinate gender-aware logistics, and partner with experienced local hosts so groups can meet program goals without crossing legal or cultural boundaries.

 FAQs

 - Q: Do we need visas?
-A: Yes—eVisas are available for many nationalities; we manage applications and sponsor letters when required.
+A: Yes. eVisas are available for many nationalities, and we manage applications and sponsor letters when required.

 - Q: Are there restrictions on religious gatherings?
-A: Public worship is restricted; we arrange private gatherings in approved venues and focus on cultural exchange.
+A: Public worship is restricted.
+We arrange private gatherings in approved venues and structure programs around cultural exchange.

 - Q: What is the dress code?
 A: Modest attire is expected; women may not need abayas in tourist zones but should carry one; we provide packing guides for all travelers.

 - Q: Is it safe?
-A: Major cities are secure with strict regulations.
-We monitor advisories, arrange licensed guides, and brief leaders on etiquette.
+A: Major cities are generally secure with strict regulations.
+We monitor advisories, arrange licensed guides, and brief leaders on etiquette and local law.

 - Q: How do we respect prayer times?
 A: Businesses pause during prayer; we schedule around calls to prayer and use those moments for reflection.